oracle-devrel/kubeflow-oke/README.md

 ## Contributing

-This project is open source.
-Please submit your contributions by forking this repository and submitting a pull request!
-Oracle appreciates any contributions that are made by the open source community.
+Oracle appreciates any contributions that are made by the community.
+Please submit your contributions by forking this repository and submitting a pull request.
+Opening an issue to discuss your contribution beforehand, especially if it's a new feature, would be appreciated.

 ## License

 Copyright (c) 2022 Oracle and/or its affiliates.

-Licensed under the Universal Permissive License (UPL), Version 1.0.
+Licensed under the Universal Permissive License (UPL), Version 1.0 as shown at https://opensource.oracle.com/licenses/upl/

 See [LICENSE](LICENSE) for more details.